 How would I sum up our brand in three words?

-What do I respond well to on the ecommerce websites I purchase from?
+What do I respond well to on the eCommerce websites I purchase from?

 How do I want the tone of the website to be?

 Once you have an idea of how to define your brand, you can then take that identity and infuse it into your overall design.
 Remember, your company brand should be at the forefront of your business plan as this will build the strong foundations to develop over the long term.
-Your branding will act as the DNA of your ecommerce business and the stronger this is, the more successful your conversion rate.
+Your branding will act as the DNA of your eCommerce business and the stronger this is, the more successful your conversion rate.

 Choose your colour scheme carefully

 When designing your website, do not underestimate the influence your colour scheme can have on your potential customers.
-Colours can play a major role in how your brand is perceived by others, which will be a deciding factor as to whether they will purchase from your ecommerce website or not.
+Colours can play a major role in how your brand is perceived by others, which will be a deciding factor as to whether they will purchase from your eCommerce website or not.

-The reason for this is because colours can inspire different feelings and emotions, for example, red is associated with excitement and passion while blue invokes trust.
+The reason for this is that colours can inspire different feelings and emotions, for example, red is associated with excitement and passion while blue invokes trust.
 Once you understand the psychology behind colour, you can use it to your advantage to boost your conversion rate by driving sales.
 A great example is to ensure that your purchase buttons are red to help them stand out – it has even been found that this technique can increase conversion rates by an impressive 34%!

 Colour is one of the most effective marketing tools at your disposal – read further into colour psychology and decide which colours would be most beneficial for your business.

 Put simply, if you do not use high-resolution images, your target audience will not take you seriously at all.
 When a potential customer visits a website, the minimum expectation is to see a quality image of the product they wish to buy.
 Anything less than this will lead them to leave your website and look elsewhere.